Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Data availability

 \section{Data availability}

-Our fiducial lens model, including \texttt{Lenstool} parameter and output files, multiple image and cluster member catalogues, best-fit and sample lensing maps, will be made available on the website of the CAnadian NIRISS Unbiased Cluster Survey (CANUCS)\footnote{\url{https://niriss.github.io/lensing.html}}, as well as in the Strong Lensing Cluster Atlas Data Base, hosted at Laboratoire d’Astrophysique de Marseille \footnote{\url{https://data.lam.fr/sl-cluster-atlas/home}}.
+Our fiducial lens model, including \texttt{Lenstool} parameter and output files, multiple image and cluster member catalogues, best-fit and sample lensing maps, are available on the website of the CAnadian NIRISS Unbiased Cluster Survey (CANUCS)\footnote{\url{https://niriss.github.io/lensing.html}}, as well as in the Strong Lensing Cluster Atlas Data Base, hosted at Laboratoire d’Astrophysique de Marseille\footnote{\url{https://data.lam.fr/sl-cluster-atlas/home}}.
 The associated data products (BCG-subtracted images and photometric catalogues) will also be released on the CANUCS website.
+Table A.1 and the 1D spectra, presented in this work, are also available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via \url{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.

-\section{Multiple Image Catalogue}
+\section{Multiple Image catalogue}